 Write a Partnership Agreement

 If you are currently involved in a partnership, or are thinking about starting up a business as a partnership, you should really take the time to think about how to write a partnership agreement.
-If you and your partners do not have a partnership agreement in place before you start doing business, you may not be able to handle the problems that will inevitably arise.
-In addition, without a set of rules in place, even minor disputes could escalate into major problems that could end up dissolving your partnership.
+Without a set of rules in place, even minor disputes could escalate into major problems that could end up dissolving your partnership.
 Lastly, if you do not have a partnership agreement in place, your partnership may be governed by default rules set out by the state.

 What a Partnership Agreement Can Do for Your Business

 In its most basic form, a partnership agreement will give you a firm understanding of your business relationship that you have with your partners in your business.
-Because you will write a partnership agreement in conjunction with your business partners, you will be able to make an agreement that suits all of your needs.
 The partnership agreement will spell out how the business profits will be divided amongst the partners, the rights and responsibilities of the partners, the procedures to take when a partner leaves the business, and many other important rules and guidelines.

 What you Should Have in your Partnership Agreement